 \subsection{The influence of nightside clouds}

-By comparing the synthetic phase curves simulated from the cloud-free WASP-43b GCM with the observed phase curves, we see that the GCM phase curves underproduce the phase curve amplitudes and overproduce the phase curve maximum offsets.
-The mismatch in phase curve offsets suggest that the strength of heat circulation is weaker on WASP-43b than predicted by the GCM, and the low nightside brightness temperatures further suggest nightside cloud coverage.
+By comparing the synthetic phase curves simulated from the cloud-free WASP-43b GCM with the observed phase curves, we see that the GCM phase curves under-predict the phase curve amplitudes and over-predict the phase curve maximum offsets.
+The mismatch in phase curve offsets suggest that the strength of heat circulation is weaker on WASP-43b than predicted by the GCM, and the low nightside brightness temperatures further suggest significant nightside cloud coverage.
 According to \cite{parmentier_cloudy_2020}, when nightside clouds are present, the day-to-night heat transport becomes extremely inefficient, and the nightside photosphere is lifted to higher altitude.
-This would lead to the low nightside temperatures and small phase curve offsets as observed on WASP-43b.
+This could explain the low nightside temperatures and small phase curve offsets observed on WASP-43b.